-- (10) Asset acquisitions above the Asset recognition threshold are to be recorded in work-in-progress using the appropriate capital expenditure natural account. - (11) Finance are to be advised of any Assets donated to the University as soon as they are received to ensure they are recognised on a timely basis and covered for insurance purposes, where applicable. - (12) Finance will capitalise Assets when they are in use or in a condition ready for use and record these items on the asset register. - (13) Assets purchased with research funds are to remain the property of the University. - (14) Assets purchased below the asset recognition threshold are to be expensed and may be required to be recorded on the Portable and Attractive Register (see Portable and Attractive Items).
+- (10) Asset acquisitions above the Asset recognition threshold are to be recorded in work-in-progress using the appropriate capital expenditure natural account. - (11) Finance are to be advised of any Assets donated to the University as soon as they are received to ensure they are recognised on a timely basis and covered for insurance purposes, where applicable. - (12) Finance will capitalise Assets when they are in use or in a condition ready for use and record these items on the asset register. - (13) Assets purchased with research funds are to remain the property of the University. - (14) Assets purchased below the asset recognition threshold are to be expensed and may be required to be recorded on a Portable and Attractive Register maintained by the relevant work area(see Portable and Attractive Items).